Adamm00/IPSet_ASUS/README.md

 - The latest generated blacklist totals and inbound/outbound packet counters.
 - Daily block activity and the main CLI top-10 statistics as charts or tables.
 - IP details including ban reason, country, associated domains, AlienVault OTX, and SpeedGuide links where applicable.
 - Background statistics refresh without navigating away from the page.
+Every action waits for its matching worker result, and statistics also verify the chart payload belongs to that request.
 Busy or failed requests report an error and retain the existing charts.
 - Common Skynet settings with descriptions and documented defaults.
-- Threat-feed status, usable entry counts, last successful checks, content age, source toggles, manual refresh, and primary filter-list configuration.
+- Threat-feed status, usable entry counts, last successful checks, content age, source toggles, manual refresh, and feed URL additions/removals.
+Use Template replaces the saved selection with the default or custom filter list after confirmation.
 - Country blocking with country selection and removal.
 - Manual IP, range, domain and ASN ban, unban and whitelist management, including grouped imported lists.
 - Add Entries stages IPv4/CIDR entries with the comment currently entered.
 Staged tags show their saved comments; Apply Rules submits the complete batch together.
 Changing the comment field does not change previously staged entries.
 Re-adding a staged address updates its comment.